BaileighBrown/BaileighBrown.github.io/_pages/about.md

   - /about.html
 ---

-Gradute student at Kennesaw State University excited to leverage technologies to make a positive impact on the day to day lives of others.
+Recent graduate from Kennesaw State University with a passion for leveraging technology to improve everyday life and create meaningful impact.

 Spotlight
 ======